rsrchboy/vimfiles/README.md

 do not fit the standard layout; those are generally stored under ```cranky/``` and synlinked into ```bundle/``` as appropriate.

+## submodules vs subtree

-Note: I'm experimenting with squashed git submodules at the moment, so a number of our included bundles will appear as squished merges of independent commit histories.
+Note: I'm experimenting with squashed git subtrees at the moment, so a number of our included bundles will appear as squished merges of independent commit histories.
 This has pros and cons, not the least of which is not needing to worry about submodule init/update/etc, but I'm still "on the fence", as it were.

+Some bundles are included as subtrees rather than submodules.
+Both have their (dis)advantages, but subtrees tend to be easier to include/remove.

 # Git integration